Later Roman Empire

-In historiography, the Late or Later Roman Empire, traditionally covering the period from 284 CE to 641 CE, was a time of significant transformation in Roman governance, society, and religion.
+In historiography, the late or later Roman Empire, traditionally covering the period from 284 CE to 641 CE, refers to the Roman Empire's history during the era of late antiquity.
+It was a time of significant transformation in Roman governance, society, and religion.
 Diocletian's reforms, including the establishment of the tetrarchy, aimed to address the vastness of the empire and internal instability.
 The rise of Christianity, legalized by Constantine the Great in 313 CE, profoundly changed the religious landscape, becoming a central force in Roman life.
 Simultaneously, barbarian invasions, particularly by the Goths and the Huns, weakened the Western Roman Empire, which collapsed in 476 CE.
 In contrast, the Eastern Roman Empire endured, evolving into the Byzantine Empire and laying the foundations for medieval Europe.

-This article ends with the Arab conquest of Egypt in 641 CE and the beginning of the Byzantine Dark Ages.
+The era of the Later Roman Empire ended when Muslim armies conquered much of the Byzantine Empire's Near Eastern territories, which were incorporated into the newly emerged Rashidun Caliphate in the 640s and the 650s.